warner-benjamin/transformer-from-scratch/exercises/attention_mechanism/README.md

 ## If You Get Stuck

 If you are stuck, you can prompt your [ChatGPT](https://chatgpt.com) or [Claude](https://claude.ai) with the [Socratic Prompt](socratic_prompt.md) to help you complete this exercise (don't read it yourself, though).
-This prompt should instruct the ChatGPT or Claude to guide you through the problem, rather than give you the solution outright.
+This prompt should instruct ChatGPT or Claude to guide you through the problem, rather than give you the solution outright.

 Don't use Sonnet 3.7, it has a tendency to ignore the Socratic prompt and give you the entire solution.
 Use Sonnet 3.5, GPT-4o, or o3-mini instead.